-Despite my strange last name, I’m not Asian; and although I’m a history buff and once took a course in the Chinese Empire, I have no deep knowledge of China.
-What I do know is how to obtain raw information from a client and transform it into text that’s clear and (when appropriate) dramatic.
+I’m not Chinese.
+I am a history buff, and once took a course about the Chinese Empire, but I have no deep knowledge of the area.
+What I do know is how to do research and transform that, plus material my client provides, into text that’s clear and dramatic.

 Construction Your major construction firm has limited foreign experience.
 China is enticing you to introduce more technically advanced methods of power-plant construction; but once the knowledge is transferred, will the Chinese government decide it doesn’t need you any more?
 Also, how should you deal with shortages of temporary construction workers, modern transportation, and specific raw materials?
 The China Project can initiate the needed research, and help you plan alternative courses of action by building a strategic map — so that you can start building power plants.

 Computing Your successful data-processing company has realized that the rules of the game are different in China.
 Data storage is frequently disorganized or in inconsistent formats, and the same Chinese organizations that request computerization seem to resist making their data more accessible.
 The use of Chinese characters on essentially Western computers is also a stumbling block.
 Even a ‘simple’ thing like shipping delicate items takes on new complexity.
 Luckily, The China Project has a solid background in computer-industry issues, and can help your company develop guidelines for its future success in China.